tiagodeliberali/blog/docs/initial_tcp_server.md

 `On my machine™`, we can process those `2M messages` in about `48 seconds`.
 It gives us an average of `24 μs per message`.

 Is this number relevant?
-Sure this system is pretty useless compared to Kafka, but it can serve us as a baseline to understand how each decision is going to take things slow.
+Sure this system is pretty useless compared to Kafka, but it can serve us as a baseline to understand how each decision will take things slow.

 ## What if...

-What if we do not establish a TCP connection and we just handle each request independently?
+What if we do not establish a TCP connection, and we handle each request independently?
 We could remove the loop from our `handle_connection` and update the client moving the stream connections to inside the loops.
-How bad this can be for our performance?
+How bad can this be for our performance?

-Well, after running this change a few times, the average is `272 seconds` to process the same workload.
+After running this change a few times, the average is `272 seconds` to process the same workload.
 This means `136 μs per message`.
 That's a lot!
 So, we can keep the original code as-is for now.